-Summary of The Darling Letters
+Explore The Darling Letters

 The poem begins with the speaker describing how lovers from all different places keep and store their letters from the past.
 Some, she states, are kept in boxes where they cannot be seen unless the keeper seeks them out.
 This does happen every once in a while and brings to the surface elements of the past that one forgot.

 These elements are often deeply moving and embarrassing as they are read out of their original context.
-These letters are full of moments which make one feel awkward and unnerved about how they were in the past.
+These letters are full of moments that make one feel awkward and unnerved about how they were in the past.

 Additionally, the speaker raises the question of why the letters are even kept at all, especially if they raise all these uncomfortable emotions.
 She clarifies that she thinks this is the case because one is still able to feel the promise of the future that is present in the writings.
 This is something that they cannot part with.

-Analysis of The Darling Letters
+The Darling Letters Analysis

-In the first stanza the speaker describes ones initial impression of a love letter, from where it is found and kept, to how they begin.
+In the first stanza, the speaker describes one’s initial impression of a love letter, from where it is found and kept, to how they begin.
 She makes clear in the first lines that the way that lovers handle letters is different from relationship to relationship.
-With this in mind she describes that some of these letters are kept in ”shoeboxes away from light.”
+With this in mind, she describes that some of these letters are kept in ”shoeboxes away from light.”

 The piece continues with the narrator describing how a relationship evolves through letters.
 They might start out as being full of love and end up with “recriminations.”
-The lovers blame one another for any flaws in the relationship and everyone ends up with a sense of “absence” and “loss.”
+The lovers blame one another for any flaws in the relationship, and everyone ends up with a sense of “absence” and “loss.”